 Additionally, courses from some popular subject areas such as Business & Economics,Engineering,Humanities and Social Sciences are usually taught entirely in English with only occasional use of Dutch.
 There are more than 2,100 programmes in English (more than in any other country in Europe, except UK and Ireland).
 Depending on your chosen area, you will be expected to complete 60, 120 or 180 credits within one, two or three years of study leading to a:

 The Netherlands is a study destination for students from 160 different countries.
 Here is the place to meet and connect to young an ambitious people from all around the globe.
-Some of the biggest multinational companies are Dutch and they are the perfect place to start your international career.
+Some of the biggest multinational companies are Dutch and they are the perfect place to start your international career in the Netherlands.

 The high quality of education and excellent reputation of the Dutch universities is guaranteed by the NVAO – Netherlands and Flemish Accreditation Organization.
 Once every six years, the offered courses of each institution are thoroughly checked both in an academic context and within the need of the local economy and labor market.